nickdala/aws-lambda-step-function-dynamodb/README.md

 1. Create Dynamo Task Item

- * In this tast, the dynamodb item is created in the `Tasks` table.
+ * In this task, the DynamoDB item is created in the `Tasks` table.

 ![step-function-started](./images/step-function-started.png)